cjlee112/darwin/doc/reference/model.rst

    :class:`Variable` object.

    Each edge must be a :class:`StateGraph` object or equivalent interface.

+   If a source node object is a tuple, it will be treated as a set of multiple conditions.
+The values in the tuple can either be text labels (strings) or :class:`Variable` objects.
+They specify the list of variables that the destination variable depends on.
+   Each *edge* must therefore be a state graph object that takes a tuple of multiple variable-states as a key (instead of a single state object, as is the standard case for a Markov edge).
+The *source* tuple is converted automatically into a :class:`MultiCondition` object and registered on the *multiCondSet* object.

    If a destination node object is *callable*, it will be treated as a generator of multiple destination nodes.
 Specifically, it will be called